-To allow the Council to decide if your development is liable for CIL and if so how much, information forms entitled "Community Infrastructure Levy (CIL) - Planning Application Additional Information Requirement Guidance" and "Determining whether a Development may be CIL Liable" are available on the above website:

-These should be completed and submitted with your application.
-This includes applications for householder development.
-These forms should be completed even if you intend to apply for a CIL Self - Build Exemption at a later date.
+To allow the Council to decide if your development is liable for CIL and if so how much, an information form entitled "Form 1 - Community Infrastructure Levy (CIL) -Additional Information should be completed and submitted with your application.
+CIL guidance note is also available: This includes applications for householder development.
+This form should be completed even if you intend to apply for a CIL Self - Build Exemption later.